tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/unit-20-install-guide.md

 [MetaMask](https://metamask.io/) is a web browser extension that allows you to run Ethereum dApps right in your browser without running a full Ethereum node.

-To install MetaMask, follow the next steps.
+To install MetaMask, follow these steps:

 * Open the [MetaMask website](https://metamask.io/) in your browser.

  ![MetaMask installation - 1](Images/metamask-1.png)

-* Click on the "Get Chrome Extension" link, a new window is going to be opened where you will be able to install the MetaMask extension from the Chrome Web Store.
+* Click on the `Get Chrome Extension` link.
+This will open a new window where you will be able to install the MetaMask extension from the Chrome Web Store.

  ![MetaMask installation - 2](Images/metamask-2.png)

-* Click on the "Add to Chrome" button to start the installation process, next a pop-up window will be opened where you have to click on the "Add Extension" button to continue.
+* Click on the `Add to Chrome` button to start the installation process.
+A pop-up window will open where you have to click on the `Add Extension` button to continue.

  ![MetaMask installation - 3](Images/metamask-3.png)

-* Next, the "Welcome to MetaMask" website will be opened, you should see a small "fox icon" in the toolbar if MetaMask was successfully installed in your web browsers.
+* Next, the "Welcome to MetaMask" website will be opened.
+If MetaMask was successfully installed, you will see a small fox icon in the toolbar of the web browser.
+If this does not show up, revisit the previous steps or contact a TA for assistance.

  ![MetaMask installation - 4](Images/metamask-4.png)

-* To start configuring your MetaMask account, click on the "Get Started" button.
+* Click the `Get Started` button to start configuring your MetaMask account.

-* You will import the wallet that runs in your local blockchain, click on the "Import Wallet" button to continue.
+* You can now import the wallet that runs in your local blockchain.
+Click on the `Import Wallet` button to continue.

  ![MetaMask installation - 5](Images/metamask-5.png)